Gregor-Mendel-Institute/aradeepopsis/docs/parameters.md

 ![Models](img/example_models.png)

+> Note that this parameter is ignored if `--masks` is set.

 ## --images

 Path to the images to be analysed.
 Supported image formats include PNG and JPEG.

 > Note that the path has to be enclosed in quotes and include a glob pattern that matches the images e.g. `--images '/path/to/images/*png'`

+## --masks

+Path to segmentation masks corresponding to the images supplied with `--images`.
+When this parameter is set, the pipeline will _not_ perform semantic segmentation using a trained model, it will only extract morphometric traits based on the user-supplied masks.

+> Note that the path has to be enclosed in quotes and include a glob pattern that matches the images e.g. `--masks '/path/to/masks/*png'`.
+> The filenames and dimensions for each pair of mask and image have to match!

 ## --multiscale

 Specifies whether the input image is scaled during model prediction.
 This yields higher accuracy at the cost of higher computational demand.

+> Note that this parameter is ignored if `--masks` is set.

 ## --chunksize